 “On truth as a personal compass and means of changing the world” as a title already sounds somewhat philosophical.
 A topic that seems evasive as its subject.
 What does it even mean?
 And, what is truth, anyway.
 Many philosophers and normal people since the beginning of humanity have wrestled with what truth is.
 No doubt some people have asked and will ask, “What is truth?”.

 This episode is just a video follow up to the blog post, “The Nature Of Legacies – Remembering People“.
 The biggest difference between the two is input from friends.
 There are comments and questions I found helpful.
 You might too.
 Without going into too much detail watch the video below.
-I’d love to know your … Continue reading The Nature of Legacies And How We Remember People [VLOG: Episode 02]
+I’d love to know your thoughts after.
+So feel free to leave a comment.

 Besides my own blog I publish on a few other blogs.
 I’ve also had the privilege of having some of my work published in print publications as well.
 For me, writing is not only a way of processing but also quieting my mind.
 Sometimes my mind is too occupied with many things.
 Writing becomes a way of expelling some thoughts, allowing me to focus on other things.
 I’m feeling the impact of writing less.